semantic-release-plus/semantic-release-plus/packages/srp/README.md

 ### Commit message format

-**semantic-release** uses the commit messages to determine the consumer impact of changes in the codebase.
+**semantic-release-plus** uses the commit messages to determine the consumer impact of changes in the codebase.
-Following formalized conventions for commit messages, **semantic-release** automatically determines the next [semantic version](https://semver.org) number, generates a changelog and publishes the release.
+Following formalized conventions for commit messages, **semantic-release-plus** automatically determines the next [semantic version](https://semver.org) number, generates a changelog and publishes the release.

-By default, **semantic-release** uses [Angular Commit Message Conventions](https://github.com/angular/angular/blob/master/CONTRIBUTING.md#-commit-message-format).
+By default, **semantic-release-plus** uses [Angular Commit Message Conventions](https://github.com/angular/angular/blob/master/CONTRIBUTING.md#-commit-message-format).
 The commit message format can be changed with the [`preset` or `config` options](docs/usage/configuration.md#options) of the [@semantic-release/commit-analyzer](https://github.com/semantic-release/commit-analyzer#options) and [@semantic-release/release-notes-generator](https://github.com/semantic-release/release-notes-generator#options) plugins.

 Tools such as [commitizen](https://github.com/commitizen/cz-cli) or [commitlint](https://github.com/conventional-changelog/commitlint) can be used to help contributors and enforce valid commit messages.